Resilient Multi-Dimensional Consensus in Adversarial Environment: Resilient Consensus Algorithm 1

-Given the above results, one thus immediately concludes that the proposed algorithm facilitates the resilient consensus, as stated below: \begin{theorem} Consider the network $\mathcal{G}=(\mathcal{V}, \mathcal{E})$.
-Suppose the network satisfies one of the following conditions:\\ 1) under $F$-local attack model, and is $((d+1)F+1)$-robust,\\ 2) under $F$-total attack model, and is $(dF+1,F+1)$-robust.\\ With Algorithm \ref{alg:resilient}, benign agents exponentially achieve the resilient consensus, regardless of the actions of misbehaving ones.
-That is, as $k\to\infty$,
+With the above results, one immediately concludes that the proposed algorithm facilitates the resilient consensus, as stated below: \begin{theorem} Consider the network $\mathcal{G}=(\mathcal{V}, \mathcal{E})$.
+Suppose that the network satisfies one of the following conditions:\\ 1) under $F$-local attack model, and is $((d+1)F+1)$-robust;\\ 2) under $F$-total attack model, and is $(dF+1,F+1)$-robust.\\ With Algorithm \ref{alg:resilient}, it holds for any $k\in\mathbb{Z}_{\geq 0}$ and any $\ell\in\mathcal{D}$ that: